aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * On Linux (including the PI) it is `/home/{username}/`
 * On Mac OS it is `/Users/{username}/`

 Note that only on Windows is the folder created as part of the installation routine.
-On other platform you must create the folder yourself.
+On other platforms you must create the folder yourself.

 A> ### How does `setup.dyalog` work?
 A>
-A> The magic behind this is that whenever an instance of Dyalog is fired up, it checks whether such a script exists.
+A> Whenever an instance of Dyalog is fired up, it checks whether such a script exists.
 If that is the case it checks whether there is a function `Setup`.
 A>
 A> If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.
 A>